oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data-ocw.md

 - Discover sensitive data in your target database by using Data Discovery
 - Analyze the sensitive data model
-- (Optional) Create a PDF of the Sensitive Data Model report

 ### Prerequisites